Demiana: Restoration of Demiana's monastery

-Situated in Izbat Jimyanah (Abou Taha, Belqas, Dakahlia Governorate), Egypt, at the same place where St. Demiana's original monastery complex and Tomb Church stood, is a coenobitic Coptic Orthodox Monastery for nuns bearing her name — St. Demiana's Monastery.
+Situated in Izbat Jimyanah (Abou Taha, Belqas, Dakahlia Governorate), Egypt, at the same place where Demiana's original monastery complex and Tomb Church stood, is a coenobitic Coptic Orthodox Monastery for nuns bearing her name — St. Demiana's Monastery.
 The first restoration of the monastery was done under the Umayyad governor Hassan ibn Atahiyah, around 745 A.D.
 The modern monastery was officially consecrated as a coenobitic Coptic Orthodox Convent on September 24, 1978, by Shenouda III, Pope of Alexandria and 117th Coptic Orthodox Patriarch of the See of St. Mark.

 At the monastery, four of the nine churches are dedicated to the saint: Saint Demiana's big church, Saint Demiana's tomb church, Saint Demiana's ancient church and Saint Demiana's church for nuns.
 Many churches of the Coptic Orthodox Church are also dedicated to her patronage.

 In May 2014 Egyptian security forces averted a car bomb attack on the monastery.

 Founder of monasticism for Coptic Orthodox nuns

-St. Demiana is the founder of monasticism for Coptic Orthodox nuns and the princess (highest ranking) of female martyrs of the Coptic Orthodox Church.
-St. Demiana and her 40 virgin nuns are depicted in Coptic icons as not wearing the black monastic habit as we see Coptic Orthodox nuns wear nowadays because at her time, the black monastic habit had not yet taken form.
+Demiana is the founder of monasticism for Coptic Orthodox nuns and the princess (highest ranking) of female martyrs of the Coptic Orthodox Church.
+Demiana and her 40 virgin nuns are depicted in Coptic icons as not wearing the black monastic habit as we see Coptic Orthodox nuns wear nowadays because at her time, the black monastic habit had not yet taken form.

-According to the statement of Greek Orthodox Metropolitan Panteleimon (Lampadarios) of Pelusium, Saint Demiana has been added as a Greek Orthodox saint, and her vita is now in the Synaxarium of the Greek Orthodox Church.
+According to the statement of Greek Orthodox Metropolitan Panteleimon (Lampadarios) of Pelusium, Demiana has been added as a Greek Orthodox saint, and her vita is now in the Synaxarium of the Greek Orthodox Church.